Sayfo: Terminology

 There is no universally accepted translation in English for the endonym Suryoyo or Suryoye.
 The choice of which term to use, such as Assyrian, Syriac, Aramean, and Chaldean, is often determined by political alignment.
 The Church of the East was the first to adopt an identity derived from ancient Assyria.
-The Syriac Orthodox Church has officially rejected the use of Assyrian since 1952, although not all Syriac Orthodox reject Assyrian identity.
+The Syriac Orthodox Church has officially rejected the use of Assyrian in favor of Syrian since 1952, although not all Syriac Orthodox reject Assyrian identity.

 Since the Ottoman Empire was organized by religion, Ottoman officials referred to populations by their religious affiliation rather than ethnicity.
 Therefore, according to historian David Gaunt, "speaking of an 'Assyrian Genocide' is anachronistic".
 In Neo-Aramaic, the languages historically spoken by Assyrians, it has been known since 1915 as Sayfo or Seyfo (ܣܝܦܐ, lit. 'sword'), which, since the tenth century, has also meant 'extermination' or 'extinction'.
-Other terms used by some Assyrians include nakba (Arabic for catastrophe) and firman (Turkish for order, as Assyrians believed that they were killed according to an official decree).
+Other terms used by some Assyrians include nakba (Arabic for 'catastrophe') and firman (Turkish for 'order', as Assyrians believed that they were killed according to an official decree).

 Background

 The people now called Assyrian, Chaldean, or Aramean are native to Upper Mesopotamia and historically spoke Aramaic varieties, and their ancestors converted to Christianity in the first centuries CE.
 The first major schism in Syriac Christianity dates to 410, when Christians in the Sasanian Empire formed the Church of the East to distinguish themselves from the official religion of the Roman Empire.
-The West Syriac church (later the Syriac Orthodox Church) was persecuted by Roman rulers for theological differences but remained separate from the Church of the East.
+The West Syriac church, later the Syriac Orthodox Church, was persecuted by Roman rulers for theological differences but remained separate from the Church of the East.
 The schisms in Syriac Christianity were fueled by political divisions between empires and personal antagonism between clergymen.

 Middle Eastern Christian communities were devastated by the Crusades and the Mongol invasions.
 The Chaldean and Syriac Catholic Churches split from the Church of the East and the Syriac Orthodox Church, respectively, during the sixteenth and seventeenth centuries and entered into full communion with the Catholic Church.
 Each church considered the others heretical.